noje77/shell_environement/readme.md

 # Shell environment

 ## Intoduction
-For install my shell environement you need to run install_environement.sh Bash / Ubuntu 18.04 and 20.04 tested.
+For install my shell environement you need to run "install_environement.sh"

+_(Bash / Ubuntu 18.04 and 20.04 tested)._

 ## What this script do :
 * install cexe "/usr/local/bin/cexe" cexe is a script put on /usr/local/bin, replace exec with an alias from .bashrc, the goal is execute gui software detached and quietly.